Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

-With all that love to give there is a need to also receive.
+With all that love to give there is also a need to receive.

-For some people all this attention seeking might be a bit overwhelming, and not everyone can spend all of their time home with their dog.
+For some people all this attention seeking might be a bit overwhelming, and not everyone can spend all of their time at home with their dog.
 Training can help with separation anxiety, but this dog requires someone who can spend lots of time with it.

 Are Mini Goldendoodles Good Apartment Dogs?